-When using one of these five smoothing kernels, up to two additional parameter can be specified: dx and dy.
-These are used to rescale the coordinate differences when calculating the distance: $d{.i} = \operatorname{sqrt}((x-x_i)/dx)^{2} + ((y-y_i)/dy)^{2})$, where x,y are the coordinates of the current grid point and x_i,y_i are the coordinates of the i-th data point.
+When using one of these five smoothing kernels, up to two additional numerical parameters can be specified: dx and dy.
+These are used to rescale the coordinate differences when calculating the distance: $d = \operatorname{sqrt}((x-x-i)/dx)^{}2 + ((y-y-i)/dy)^{}2)$, where x,y are the coordinates of the current grid point and x-i,y-i are the coordinates of the i-th data point.
 The value of dy defaults to the value of dx, which defaults to 1.
 The parameters dx and dy make it possible to control the radius over which data points contribute to a grid point IN THE UNITS OF THE DATA ITSELF.